- Recommendations for Physicians Treating Patients with Hemophilia A and B, von Willebrand Disease, and other Congenital Bleeding Disorders:

 1. Recombinant Factor IX Concentrate

-Recombinant factor IX (rFIX) is produced in Chinese hamster ovary cells; no human or animal plasma-derived proteins are used in the manufacturing process, and it is stabilized with sucrose (third generation product).
-Thus the risk of human blood-borne viral contamination is much lower than for plasma-derived factor IX concentrates.
-(15) Recombinant factor IX is considered to be the treatment of choice for patients with hemophilia B. (Table II.A, Table II.B.)
+Recombinant factor IX (rFIX) is produced in CHO cells; no human or animal plasma-derived proteins are used in the manufacturing process or in the final formulation vial (third generation product).
+Thus, the risk of human blood-borne viral contamination is much lower than for plasma-derived factor IX concentrates.
+(16)

 C. Treatment of von Willebrand Disease (VWD)